testing, kafka, flink, stream-processing, quality-assurance

 • Schema validation tools to validate schema evolution

 Remember that testing streaming applications requires patience and rigor.
-Invest in good testing infrastructure early—it pays dividends as applications grow in complexity.
+Invest in good testing infrastructure early, it pays dividends as applications grow in complexity.
+For CI/CD integration, see CI/CD Best Practices for Streaming Applications.

 Summary